 I have been leading international projects to foster climate adaptation and resilience since 2006, including large project financing, research on urban adaptation, adaptation knowledge management, international climate negotiation, foresight-based initiatives, facilitation of local dialogues, cultural projects, and transformative learning programmes.
 This has enabled me to learn from the most difficult situations, groundbreaking initiatives, and inspiring teachers from around the world.

 Over the past 5 years, I have co-designed transformative learning experiences focusing on climate resilience for over 3300 change-makers.
 100% of the surveyed participants would recommend our retreats, workshops and learning journeys to friends and colleagues.
-I am thrilled to offer this new online course for experienced leaders and change-makers, based on our proven transformative learning design.
+I am thrilled to offer this new online course for sustainability leaders and change-makers, based on our proven transformative learning design.

 Who is this course for?